Seven things to look for in a bike for commuting

 The two largest factors for providing these are the bike’s components and the rider position, so careful consideration of these aspects is paramount.

-So, what do you need to look out for?
-We’ve outlined key considerations…
+So, what do you need to look out for to get yourself the best bike for commuting?
+We've outlined some key considerations...

 What to look for in a commuting bike